anthonyeden/ProPresenter-Stage-Display-Python/README.md

 * MergeLines: Enable this to force every 2nd line to join with the previous line.
 This is useful if you have lots of lines on-screen, but don't want to display them all as separate lines in Lower Third Mode
 * MergeLinesMin: Slides with fewer than this number of lines won't be collapsed
 * MergeLinesJoinChar: This character will be inserted between the two lines that are joined.
 Best to use a semi-colon or comma.
+* BackgroundColour & TextColour: Specify any six-digit [hex string](http://www.color-hex.com) (starting with a # symbol) to change the colour of the text and background

 # Disabling the Screensaver on a Raspberry Pi